parijatlal/personal_website/content/authors/admin/_index.md

 Before graduate school, I worked on projects for the World Bank, WHO, and USAID as an analyst at Dalberg.
 I received a BA in economics from Harvard College, conducting research at the Weatherhead Center for International Affairs, the Abdul Latif Jameel Poverty Action Lab (J-PAL), and Udayan Care along the way.

 I was born in Germany, and had the privilege of living in India (my home country), Iran, Austria, Thailand, and Kenya before coming to the United States for college.
 I'm a big fan of (old school) hip hop, (Arsenal and Germany) football, reading historical fiction, and exploring different cuisines.
-Please feel free to reach out if I can be of help!
+Feel free to reach out!